Reverse mortgage: Loan size and cost

 In addition, there may be costs during the life of the reverse mortgage.
-A monthly service charge may be applied to the balance of the loan (for example, $12 per month), which then compounds with the principal.
-The best products have zero monthly fees.
+A monthly service charge may be applied to the balance of the loan (for example, $12 per month), which compounds with the principal.
+The best products have no monthly fees.

 Proceeds from a reverse mortgage

 The money from a reverse mortgage can be distributed in several different ways: